Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 WPA3 supports SAE or simultaneous authentication of equals, providing a more secure way to authenticate that limits the potential for brute forcing.
 WPA is not as secure as WPA2, and WEP is the oldest and least secure.

 38 B is correct
+Endpoint detection and response has three major components that make up its ability to provide visibility into endpoints.
+Which of the following is not one of those three parts?
+A. Data search
+B. Malware analysis
+C. Data exploration
+D. Suspicious activity detection

 EDRs do not do malware analysis

+39 A is correct
+Carl has been asked to set up access control for a server.
+The requirements state that users at a lower privilege level should not be able to see or access files or data at a higher privilege level.
+What access control model would best fit these requirements?
+A. MAC
+B. DAC
+C. RBAC
+D. SAML

+Mandatory Access control MAC, is the correct answer.
+It will not allow lower privileged users to even see the data at a higher privilege.